MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/qsort.md

 ### Parameters

-`base`
+*base*
 Start of target array.

-`num`
+*number*
 Array size in elements.

-`width`
+*width*
 Element size in bytes.

-`compare`
+*compare*
 Pointer to a user-supplied routine that compares two array elements and returns a value that specifies their relationship.

 ## Remarks

-The `qsort` function implements a quick-sort algorithm to sort an array of `num` elements, each of `width` bytes.
-The argument `base` is a pointer to the base of the array to be sorted. `qsort` overwrites this array by using the sorted elements.
+The `qsort` function implements a quick-sort algorithm to sort an array of *number* elements, each of *width* bytes.
+The argument *base* is a pointer to the base of the array to be sorted. `qsort` overwrites this array by using the sorted elements.

-`qsort` calls the `compare` routine one or more times during the sort, and passes pointers to two array elements on each call.
+`qsort` calls the *compare* routine one or more times during the sort, and passes pointers to two array elements on each call.

 ```
 compare( (void *) & elem1, (void *) & elem2 );